miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 	- it does not contain any data
 	- ex: an employee class specifies that a name and age are necessary, but does not contain any name or age of any employee -> it's just the pattern
 	- like a form/questionnaire
+	- advantage: instances are guaranteed to have the attribut
 2. OBJECT - instance of a class
 	- Mia is an object:
 		- with properties (name Mia, age 19)